nm2107/Pioneer-DJM-850-driver-reverse-engineering/doc/windows-dvs/left-and-right-audio-channels-representation.md

 ```

 This time, the first three bytes are empty (`00 00 00`), then we have data on
 the next three bytes (`85 ac ff`).
-Next, twenty four empty bytes until we
+Next, eighteen empty bytes until we encounter
-encounter a new six bytes block with the first three bytes being emtpy, and so
+a new six bytes block with the first three bytes being emtpy, and so on ...
-on ...

 ## Left and right audio channels on timecode signal